-It's hard to say when exactly sales started that true sustainable fashion isn't just about dropping off in the High Street and what caused organic or fair-trade; it's about reducing the the gradual erosion of the high volumes enjoyed amount we buy, reducing the amount that throughout the 80s, 90s and early 2000s.
-There the retailers stock and therefore reducing the amount that the manufacturers produce in the is talk of the death of the middle market, for example, Marks & Spencer, because it is being first place. squeezed by ridiculously cheap and definitely unethical competitors.
-More talk of online This is sustainable fashion and means the shopping taking over as more and more people general public - the consumer - have a way to sit at their PCs or on their phones on the way to control and manage the waste. work, happily shopping away.
+It's hard to say when exactly sales started dropping off in the High Street and what caused the gradual erosion of the high volumes enjoyed throughout the 80s, 90s and early 2000s.
+There is talk of the death of the middle market, for example, Marks & Spencer, because it is being squeezed by ridiculously cheap and definitely unethical competitors.
+More talk of online shopping taking over as more and more people sit at their PCs or on their phones on the way to work, happily shopping away.
 There is also talk of clothes just not being that enticing anymore.
-Fashion savvy Millennials and luxury The sheer weight of the stuff in our wardrobes connoisseurs are also disrupting the fashion can seem an encumbrance as more of us find space with the development of rental sites more pleasure in going to the cinema or on which are gaining in popularity.
-Want a dress for that special occasion?
-Go to the new app holiday.
-Tulerie or on-line at Le Tote, where you can rent one.
-Why buy when you can rent the latest designs?
+The sheer weight of the stuff in our wardrobes can seem an encumbrance as more of us find more pleasure in going to the cinema or on holiday.